matart15/graphql-api-cdk-serverless-postgres/README.md

 cd ..
 ```

-4. Initialize `cdk.context.json` in the root directory with the following values (The account ID should match the one you're deploying to)
+**4. Initialize `cdk.context.json` in the root directory with the following values (The account ID should match the one you're deploying to)**

 ```json
 {